willic3/pylith-tdefnode/README.md

 First, cd into mesh directory and follow instructions in the README there.
 Next, cd into data directory and follow instructions in the README there.
+Next, cd into tdefnode directory and follow instructions in the README there.
+Next, cd into config directory and follow instructions in the README there.
+Next, cd into greensfns directory and follow instructions in the README there.